rjw1/octopress/source/_posts/2012-02-07-rbenv-and-bundler.markdown

 New versions of Ruby are installed into `~/.rbenv/versions/`.
 The default method for doing so is to fetch, build and install yourself.
 Personally my days of typing `./configure && make && make install` commands are over.
 Thankfully there is a [ruby-build](https://github.com/sstephenson/ruby-build) plugin that provides routines for common Ruby versions and an easy `rbenv install` command.

-There is no need to install this into your system `/usr/local` directory as the README suggests.
-It's sufficient and probably cleaner to place the definitions and binary into your existing rbenv install.
+There's no need to install this into your system `/usr/local` directory as the README suggests.
+Instead create an rbenv plugins directory and clone the project into there.
+Same rules about working from a tag or HEAD apply.

-    git clone git://github.com/sstephenson/ruby-build.git
+    mkdir ~/.rbenv/plugins
-    PREFIX=~/.rbenv ./ruby-build/install.sh
+    git clone git://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build

 You will obviously need a compiler to build Ruby.
 On Debian and Ubuntu you can use a single meta-package to install `gcc`, `make`, `libc-dev`, etc.